fparadas/social_scribe/README.md

     * Posting to Facebook is implemented via the Graph API to a user-managed Page.
     * Full functionality for all users (especially those not app administrators/developers/testers) typically requires a thorough app review process by Meta, potentially including Business Verification.
 This is standard for apps using Page APIs.
     * During development, posting will be most reliable for app admins to Pages they directly manage.
-* **Platform Logos for Past Meetings:** The display of platform-specific logos (Zoom, Teams, Meet) in the "Past Meetings" list is a UI enhancement to be completed.
 * **Error Handling & UI Polish:** While core paths are robustly handled, comprehensive error feedback for all API edge cases and advanced UI polish are areas for continued development beyond the initial 48-hour scope.
 * **Prompt Templating for Automations:** The current automation prompt templating is basic (string replacement).
 A more sophisticated templating engine (e.g., EEx or a dedicated library) would be a future improvement.
 * **Agenda Integration:** Currently we only sync when the calendar event has a `hangoutLink` or `location` field with a zoom or google meet link.